 - Maya can export STLs with the aid of a downloadable MEL script

 - zBrush can export STLs with the aid of a downloadable plug-in

 - Blender (open-source/free) can be used to convert OBJs and a few other common file formats to STLs

 All 3D file formats are prone to errors in geometry.
 The most common errors are inverted faces due to reversed normals, and holes in the mesh due to bad/open edges.
 Files with these errors will not print correctly and must be fixed by the client before a job can be submitted to our 3D printer.

 Netfabb is a free STL viewer which can open your 3D files and diagnose inverted normals/faces and bad edges.
-A Netfabb video tutorial is available here and it's also installed on the PCs in the Self-Service area of PrintFX.
+See the Netfabb video tutorial which is also installed on the PCs in the Self-Service area of PrintFX.
 It can also be downloaded at http://www.netfabb.com/downloadcenter.php?basic=1

 MAC: CURA (Ultimaker), MakerBot.